 Living in a rental property doesn’t have to mean living with cheap disposable furniture.
 In fact, there’s no quicker way to make your space look like a tacky college dorm room.
 That being said, quality furniture is notoriously expensive… and even more notoriously expensive to move.
 If you’re hesitant to invest in well made furniture because you never know where your journey may take you (admittedly like us), check out CORT!
 They offer dozens of different furniture rental packages for students, military families, and everyone in between, and they come straight to your home to drop it off and pick it up.
 CORT also offer flexible leases for temporary assignments, even if you’re not sure how long your work assignment will be.
 It’s essentially furniture on demand, and it’s awesome.

-From a women who’s moved 6 times in the past 2 years, there’s no easier way to furnish a short-term rental.
+From a woman who’s moved 6 times in the past 2 years, there’s no easier way to furnish a short-term rental.
 We’ve absolutely loved working with CORT and recommend them to everyone we know.
 You can read more about our experience with CORT Furniture Rental here.

 4. Liven up your space with fresh flowers and plants.

 Breathe some life into your rental home, apartment, or dorm room with fresh plants and flowers.
 Not only are they pretty, they also add natural textures and colors to your space, help improve air quality, and generally make people feel calmer and happier.
 Whether you go the potted route or the planted route, this is one of the easiest ways to add color to your space without painting walls or hanging artwork.